Aiton language

-The Aiton language or Tai Aiton language is spoken in Assam, India (in the Dhonsiri Valley and the south bank of the Brahmaputra).
-It is currently classified as a threatened language, with less than two thousand speakers worldwide.
-Its other names include Antonia and Sham Doaniya.
+The Aiton language or Tai Aiton language is spoken in Assam, India, in the Dhonsiri Valley and the south bank of the Brahmaputra.
+It is currently classified as a threatened language, with fewer than 2,000 speakers worldwide.
+Its other names include Aitonia and Sham Doaniya.

 Classification

 The Aiton language is a part of the Southwestern branch of the Tai family of languages.
-There are three other actively spoken languages in this branch: Khamti, Phake, and Khamyang.
+It is closely related to, and sometimes considered a dialect of, Shan.
+There are three other actively spoken languages of this branch in Assam: Khamti, Phake, and Khamyang.

 History

 The Tai languages in Assam share many grammatical similarities, a writing system, and much of their vocabulary.
 The most prominent differences between the languages are their tonal systems.

 According to the oral and written records of the Aiton people, they originated from a place named Khao-Khao Mao-Lung, a Burmese state near the Chinese border.
 It is generally believed that they came to India about two or three hundred years ago, seeking refuge from oppression.
 Despite how long they have been in Assam, many members of the older generations are not fluent in Assamese, the official language of the state.